milomedia/tilix/_posts/2019-08-03-ENIAN-success.md

 ## Solution

-The overall approach taken by tilix.energy was informed by its experience of working in both pure research and commercial software engineering.
+The overall approach taken by Tilix was informed by its experience of working in both pure research and commercial software engineering.
 This holistic view helped the extended team deliver a scalable architecture and a minimal viable product.

-The first role for tilix.energy was in overcoming some of the final hurdles needed to win the Innovate UK funding.
+The first role for Tilix was in overcoming some of the final hurdles needed to win the Innovate UK funding.
 Once the funds were approved the project moved into the elaboration phase, where the development team agreed sub-system boundaries and interfaces.
 Coming out of this process, tilix.energy constructed the infrastructure map data layer.

 The Extraction, Transform and Load (ETL) system developed by tilix.energy extracts data from the source systems, enforces data quality and consistency standards, conforms data so that separate sources can be used together, and finally delivers data in a format so that application developers can build applications, data scientists can glean insights and decision making is supported.